-Excess weight may lead to structural and functional abnormalities of many organ systems in the body.
-Adipose tissue produces leptin, tumor necrosis factoralpha, plasminogen activator inhibitor-1, and adiponectinlike cytokines which act as acute phase reactants in the plasma (22, 23).
-Excess weight-induced chronic low-grade vascular endothelial inflammation may play a significant role in the pathogenesis of accelerated atherosclerotic process all over the body (1, 2).
-Additionally, excess weight may cause an increased blood volume as well as an increased cardiac output thought to be the result of increased oxygen need of the excessive fat tissue.
+Excess weight leads to structural and functional abnormalities in nearly all organ systems of the body (22).
+Adipose tissue produces leptin, tumor necrosis factoralpha, plasminogen activator inhibitor-1, and adiponectinlike cytokines; all of those act as acute phase reactants in the plasma (23).
+Excess weight-induced chronic low-grade vascular endothelial inflammation may play a significant role in the pathogenesis of accelerated atherosclerosis in the whole body (1, 2).
+Additionally, excess weight may cause an increased blood volume as well as an increased cardiac output thought to be the result of an increased oxygen need of the excessive fat tissue.
 The prolonged increase in the blood volume may lead to myocardial hypertrophy terminating with a decreased cardiac compliance.
-Beside that, the prevalence of high FPG and total cholesterol increased parallel to the higher values of BMI (24).
-Combination of these cardiovascular risk factors will eventually terminate with an increase in left ventricular stroke work, higher risks of arrhythmias, cardiac failure, and sudden cardiac death.
-Similarly, the prevalence of CHD and stroke increased parallel to the higher BMI values in another study (25), and risk of death from all causes including cancers increased throughout the range of moderate to severe weight excess in all age groups (26).
-The relationships between excess weight, increased BP, and plasma triglycerides were described in the metabolic syndrome (14), and clinical manifestations of the syndrome included obesity, hypertriglyceridemia, hyperbetalipoproteinemia, HT, insulin resistance, and proinflammatory and prothrombotic states (10).
+Beside that, FPG and total cholesterol increased parallel to the increased BMI (24).
+Combination of these cardiovascular risk factors will eventually terminate with an increase in left ventricular stroke work and higher risks of arrhythmias, cardiac failure, and sudden cardiac death.
+Similarly, the prevalence of CHD and stroke increased parallel to the increased BMI values in another study (25), and risk of death from all causes including cancers increased throughout the range of moderate to severe weight excess in all age groups (26).
+The relationships between excess weight, increased BP, and plasma triglycerides values were described in the metabolic syndrome, extensively (12), and clinical manifestations of the syndrome include obesity, hypertriglyceridemia, hyperbetalipoproteinemia, HT, insulin resistance, and proinflammatory and prothrombotic states (10).
 Similarly, prevalence of smoking (42.2% versus 28.4%, p<0.01), excess weight (83.6% versus 70.6%, p<0.01), DM (16.3% versus 10.3%, p<0.05), and HT (23.2% versus 11.2%, p<0.001) were all higher in the hypertriglyceridemia group in another study (27).
-On the other hand, although the prevalence of hyperbetalipoproteinemia was similar both in the hypertriglyceridemia (200 mg/dL or higher) and control groups (18.9% versus 16.3%, p>0.05, respectively) in the above study (27), the mean LDL values increased up to the plasma triglycerides value of 200 mg/dL but not more in the present study.
+On the other hand, the prevalence of hyperbetalipoproteinemia was similar both in the hypertriglyceridemia (200 mg/dL or higher) and control groups (18.9% versus 16.3%, p>0.05, respectively) in the above study (27).
+Similarly, plasma LDL values increased just up to the plasma triglycerides value of 200 mg/dL in the present study.
 Beside that, the mean BMI values increased just up to the plasma triglycerides value of 150 mg/dL, significantly (p<0.05 for each step).